threefoldtech/0-initramfs/README.md

 ZOS, also known as Zero-OS, is the operating system layer used to run and manage nodes.
 It provides the low-level runtime environment for workloads, networking, storage, and automation.

-0-Initramfs produces the kernel and initramfs that ZOS boots from.
+ZOS Initramfs produces the kernel and initramfs that ZOS boots from.
 The resulting `vmlinuz.efi` is an EFI-bootable image containing the compressed initramfs, early user-space utilities, kernel modules, and initialization scripts required to start the node.

 ## Relation to ThreeFold